aadel/sqlalchemy-solr/README.md

 #### Requirements

-* A Solr instance with Parallel SQL support up and running
+* A Solr instance with a Parallel SQL supported up and running
 * A Superset instance up and running with this package installed
 * `pytest` >= 6.2.1 installed on the testing machine